 Brainstorm - Text by Todd Drashner Semi-legal drug occasionally used by baselines/near- baselines seeking to solve a complex problem without the assistance of an ai.

-Bubblehabs - Text by Stephen Inniss Artificial habitats that float in an atmosphere, usually the atmosphere of a cool gas giant or ice giant planet.
+Bubblehabs - Text by Stephen Inniss Artificial habitats that float in a planetary atmosphere, usually the atmosphere of a cool gas giant or ice giant planet.

 Capacitors - Text by Stephen Inniss A capacitor or condenser is a passive electronic component consisting of a pair of conductors separated by a dielectric (non-conductor).
 Advanced designs allow capacitors to act as potent energy storage devices.